-The UNESCO partnership with non-governmental organizations (NGOs) representing civil society constitutes a valuable cooperation network in the service of people for sustainable development, equity, international understanding and peace in UNESCO’s fields of competence.
+The UNESCO partnership with non-governmental organizations (NGOs) representing civil society constitutes a valuable cooperation network in the service of people for development, equality, international understanding and peace in UNESCO’s fields of competence.

 The International Conference of Non-governmental Organizations meets every two years to examine the state of cooperation between NGOs and UNESCO, to conduct collective consultations concerning the broad lines of UNESCO programs and to facilitate cooperation between the organizations with shared interests.

-During the interval between sessions of the International Conference of NGOs, the NGO-UNESCO Liaison Committee, whose members and president are elected by the Conference, represents the interests of the entire group of NGO official partners of UNESCO, oversees the effective functioning of the partnership and promotes consultation between the NGOs and the exchange of relevant information.
+During the interval between sessions of the International Conference of NGOs, the NGO-UNESCO Liaison Committee, whose members and president are elected by the Conference, represents the interests of the entire group of 400 NGO partners in relation to UNESCO, oversees the effective functioning of the partnership and promotes consultation between the NGOs and the exchange of relevant information.

-The strategy developed by the NGO-UNESCO Liaison Committee for the period 2013-2014 is based on the mandate of the Liaison Committee to implement a strengthened partnership NGO/UNESCO, as defined by the Directives concerning UNESCO partnership with NGOs as well as the proceedings of the Conference that took place in December 2012.
+The strategy developed by the NGO-UNESCO Liaison Committee for the period 2019-2020 is based on the mandate of the Liaison Committee as defined by the Directives concerning UNESCO partnership with NGOs as well as the proceedings of the Conference that took place in December 2018.

 - Developing a culture of partnership between the NGO community and UNESCO, in particular concerning intellectual cooperation in all the Organization’s fields of competence.

-- Taking into account the cultural diversity of civil society in the collective actions undertaken by the UNESCO non-governmental partners, including increasingly NGOs located in diverse parts of the world.
+- Taking into account the cultural diversity of civil society in the collective actions undertaken by the UNESCO non-governmental partners, including increasing NGOs located in diverse parts of the world.

-- Promoting continuous information exchange within the non-governmental network, making use of social networks and new technologies of communication.
+- Promoting continuous information exchange by the non-governmental network making use of social networks and new technologies.

-- Strengthening the credibility and the visibility of NGO collective action, particularly towards the UNESCO Member States.
+- Strengthening the credibility and the visibility of NGO collective action, particularly in relation to Member States.

-To reach these objectives, the NGO-UNESCO Liaison Committee considers its mission to be:
+To reach these objectives, the NGO-Liaison Committees considers its mission to:

-- Leading and coordinating the collective work of the NGOs by supporting concrete project implementation, notably within the framework of the two annual forums and during the celebrations of international UN days.
+- Lead and coordinate the collective work of the NGOs by supporting concrete project implementation, notably within the framework of the two annual forums and during the celebrations of international UN days.

-- Developing and strengthening the interaction and the work of UNESCO at all levels (Headquarters, field offices, institutes, UNESCO Centres and National Commissions).
+- Develop and strengthen the interaction and the work of UNESCO at all levels (Headquarters, field offices, institutes, UNESCO centers and National Commissions).

-- Organize events (at Headquarters and in field offices on certain international days celebrated by UNESCO) (water, human rights, poverty, education, peace, etc.)
+- Organizing events (at Headquarters and in field offices) on certain international days celebrated by UNESCO (Peace, Human Rights,The Girl Child).

-- Contributing to the preparation of the debates of the Committee on Non-governmental Partners of the Executive Board, in particular by encouraging to the extent possible, the participation of a large number of NGOs.
+- Contributing to the preparation of the Committee’s discussions on Non-governmental Partners of the Executive Board, in particular by ensuring, as far as possible, the participation of a large number of NGOs.